5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### Required Files and Tools
 :warning: Please follow the instructions below carefully and thoroughly.
 Use the suggested file names and locations, otherwise the provided terminal commands won't work without adjustments!

-- Install [**Python**](https://www.python.org/downloads/) if you haven't already
+- Download and install [**Python**](https://www.python.org/downloads/) if you haven't already
 - Install either [**MacPorts**](https://www.macports.org/install.php) or [**Homebrew**](https://brew.sh/) (I used MacPorts, but Homebrew works, too)
-- Once that's done, reboot
+- Once that's done, reboot.
 - Next, install [**graphviz**](https://graphviz.org/) via terminal (takes about 10 minutes!):
 	- If you are using **MacPorts**, enter `sudo port install graphviz`
 	- If you are using **Homebrew**, enter `brew install graphviz`
 - Next, download and unzip the [**codecgraph.zip**](https://github.com/5T33Z0/OC-Little-Translated/raw/main/L_ALC_Layout-ID/codecgraph.zip)
 - Copy the `codegraph` folder to the Desktop.
-We need it to visualize the data inside the Codec dump, so we have an easy to read schematic of the codec.
+We need it to converta and visualize the data inside the Codec dump, so we have can work with it.
 - Move the `codec_dump.txt` into the "codecgraph" folder
 - Download and extract [**PinConfigurator**](https://github.com/headkaze/PinConfigurator/releases)
 - Download [**Hackintool**](https://github.com/headkaze/Hackintool).
 We may need it for checking PCI devices and Hex to Decimal conversions later.